One of the most commonly grown house plants is aloe vera. It has thick succulent leaves that are plumped up with a watery get.

 Some aloe species are more colorful, turning deep purple or nearly black.
 The more extreme color change might be a sign of stress.

-But often, these are simply normal colour changes as the plant adapts to water availability, sun, and temperature (we all need a little stress to adapt to our changing world, and aloe vera just show color changes as they adapt).
-Colour change in the leaves of aloe plants into red and purple occurs when they are getting abundant sunshine.
+But often, these are simply normal color changes as the plant adapts to water availability, sun, and temperature (we all need a little stress to adapt to our changing world, and aloe vera just show color changes as they adapt).
+Color change in the leaves of aloe plants into red and purple occurs when they are getting abundant sunshine.